The Impact of an Unhealthy Gut on Your Skin

 - An imbalance of hormone clearance resulting in increased sebum production which is directly linked to acne.

 An unhealthy gut can result in maldigestion and the malabsorption of proteins, fats, and carbs, as well as vitamins.
 SIBO can lead to nutritional deficiencies including vitamin B12, as well as vitamins A, D, E, and K (fat-soluble vitamins) which are all critical for optimal skin health and overall good health.
 Expect accelerated ageing, a decrease in collagen production, and a weak and sagging skin barrier!

 Reduced Toxin Clearance

 An overgrowth of bad bacteria, yeast and fungi fed by processed and sugary

 foods along with a lack of fibre results in a build-up of toxins in the gut.
 This ultimately leads to increased load on the liver and a reduction of hormone and debris clearance which ultimately results in toxins leaking through into the skin, which manifests as skin eruptions and breakouts.

 How to Achieve Radiant Skin via a Healthy Gut

 Enter polyphenols!
-In my mind they are the missing link in achieving a healthy gut.
-They are found in the peels, skins and seeds in our fruits and vegetables yet have been largely irradiated from our modern diet.
-Polyphenols contain mild-toxins which in nature repel bugs and insects from the sugars of fruits, but in our belly they work to starve off bad gut bacteria and provide good bacteria with a healthy environment to grow.
+In my mind, they are the missing link in achieving a healthy gut.
+They are found in the peels, skins and seeds in our fruits and vegetables yet have been largely irradicated from our modern diet.
+Polyphenols contain mild-toxins which in nature repel bugs and insects from the sugars of fruits, but in our belly, they work to stave off bad gut bacteria and provide good bacteria with a healthy environment to grow.